mloeks/rtg-ui/README.md

 ### Authentication

+* When the user never logs out, he will be logged in but getting 401 on next visit
 * do I ever need to check and/or refresh the token?
 * Handle token expiry
 * use JWT correctly --> auth details should be stored within the token, which then is decoded in the client